 Pitt’s Department of History offers a rare cluster of dynamic junior and senior faculty specializing in the early modern British, North American, French, Iberian, Dutch, Baltic, and Scandinavian worlds.
+Our faculty and students form a vibrant core within the university's interdisciplinary Early Modern Worlds initiative.
 Emphasizing trans-national, comparative, and world historical approaches, we practice early modern European history as an integral part of Pitt’s distinctive graduate program, with a particular strength in Atlantic History.
 We collaborate with early modernists in other fields and departments.

 A Vibrant Research Context